eatincrispies/NFSMWFairBusts/README.md

 **`Enabled`** — set to `0` to switch the mod off without removing it.

-## Did it work?

-Look for `NFSMWFairBusts.log` in your `scripts` folder after launching.
-It holds one line:

 ```
 Mod injected and applied to v1.3 and C0516B485065FABDD69579816B5DF763
 ```